-- 11.1 All applications for membership (both for individuals and for organisations) must be submitted to the Membership Committee, consisting of the President and two members from the National Umbrella Organisations Committee and two members from the European Wide Organisations Committee and one representative of the Chamber of Individual Members. - 11.1.1 The Membership Committee recommends admission or non-admission of organisations to the NUOC or EWOC.
+- All applications for membership (both for individuals and for organisations) must be submitted to the Membership Committee, consisting of the President and two members from the National Umbrella Organisations Committee, two members from the European Wide Organisations Committee, one representative of the Chamber of Individual Members and one representative of the Chamber of Ordinary Organisations, and/or of the Chamber of EAPTIs. - 11.1.1 The Membership Committee recommends admission or non-admission of organisations to the NUOC or EWOC.
 The NUOC or the EWOC then accepts or declines admission. - 11.1.2 If an organisation is applying purely for 'Ordinary Organisation' status, it is recommended to the Governing Board, or to the Chamber of Ordinary Organisations. - 11.1.3 The Governing Board will be given a list of all recommendations for acceptance.
-If there are no objections, the applications will be finally approved. - 11.2 Only upon receipt of a letter of acceptance from the General Secretary can an organisation or an individual claim membership of the EAP.
-The awarding of the ECP to an individual gives that person the right to apply for membership (Individual or Affiliate) without going through the Membership Committee. - 11.3 The Membership Committee will review the grounds for membership of all organisations within the EAP not less than once every three to seven years.
+If there are no objections, the applications will be finally approved. - Only upon receipt of a letter of acceptance from the General Secretary can an organisation or an individual claim membership of the EAP.
+The awarding of the ECP to an individual gives that person the right to apply for membership (Individual or Affiliate) without going through the Membership Committee.

+- 11.3 The Membership Committee will review the grounds for membership of all organisations within the EAP not less than once every three to seven years.
 This period is to be decided by the NUOC for the National Umbrella Organisations by the EWOC for the European Wide Organisations, by the Governing Board for other organisations.
-The Membership Committee presents its report with propositions for a final decision to the Governing Board within that period. - 11.4 Only properly appointed EAP members are allowed to use the name and logo of the EAP on their professional stationary, business cards, etc., with the approval of the General Secretary.
+The Membership Committee presents its report with propositions for a final decision to the Governing Board within that period. - Only properly appointed EAP members are allowed to use the name and logo of the EAP on their professional stationary, business cards, etc., with the approval of the General Secretary.